bkrigeris/elk/README.md

 ## Accessing Kibana
 On the same machine go to <http:\\localhost:5601>
 You can substitude localhost for IP and FQDN of the machine where Kibana is running.
-Make sure firewall on the machine
+Make sure the firewall on the machine allows inbound ```tcp 5601```.

 ## Testing the setup